 (2) Use, Repair or Replacement of Club Damaged During Round.
 If a conforming club is damaged during a round or while play is stopped under Rule 5.7a, except in cases of abuse, the player may repair it or replace it with another club.

 But no matter what the nature or cause of the damage, the damaged club is treated as conforming for the rest of the round (but not during a play-off in stroke play, which is a new round).

 For the rest of the round, the player may:

 Continue to make strokes with the damaged club, or

-“Damaged during a round” means when the club’s performance characteristics are changed because of any act during the round (including while play is stopped under Rule 5.7a), whether:
+“Damaged during a round” means when any part, feature, or property of a club is changed because of any act during the round (including while play is stopped under Rule 5.7a), whether:

 By the player (such as making a stroke or practice swing with the club, putting it in or taking it out of a golf bag, dropping or leaning on it, or throwing or abusing it), or

 By any other person, outside influence or natural forces.

 But a club is not “damaged during a round” if its playing characteristics are deliberately changed by the player during the round, as covered by Rule 4.1a(3).

 (3) Deliberately Changing Club’s Playing Characteristics During Round.
 A player must not make a stroke with a club when they have deliberately changed that club's characteristics during the round (including while play is stopped under Rule 5.7a):